csun-comp587-s20/Basketball-Statistics-Tracking/README.md

   <img src = "Screenshots/ManagementPanelNoBench.PNG" width = "800" alt = "Roster Management">
 </p>

 If the number of players entered was greater than the number of starters specified, then you were redirected to the **Starter Selection** window where you chose your starters.
 Once you pressed the **Start Game** button there, you will be redirected to an alternate version of the **Roster Management** window with starters and a bench.
+Players who foul out of the game have their button marked red and disabled.
+If the foul that got that player ejected is removed through the **Undo** Button, then that player's button will become enabled and will be colored light gray to show they are back on the bench and can be substituted in.

 <p align = "center">
   <img src = "Screenshots/ManagementPanelwBench.PNG" width = "800" alt = "Roster Management with Bench">